 - Within 24 hours, the macules evolve into purpuric lesions, which may coalesce and resemble bruises.
 Typically the purpura are slightly raised and palpable.

 - Abdominal pain and bloody diarrhoea may precede the typical purpuric rash.
 HSP may also cause nausea and vomiting.
+Such gastrointestinal symptoms precede the rash in 10-40% of patients.

 - Joint pain, especially in the knees and ankles.
 Joints may also be swollen and tender but permanent deformity does not occur.